Matth3w90/spring-boot-admin-actuator/README.md

 ![screenshot](https://www.matteovelletrani.it/img/readme/sba.png)

-A package that provides a set of APIs used by spring-boot-admin to view the state of the microservice by registering with eureka server.
+A package that provides a set of APIs used by spring-boot-admin to view the state of the microservice.

+> **_IMPORTANT:_**
+>This package does not directly register with eureka, so please refer to the [eureka-js-client](https///www.npmjs.com/package/eureka-js-client) package to register.

 Table of Contents
 =================